* Dalian iron ore, coking coal also retreat

 “Chinese direct steel exports to the U.S. market are very limited,” said Richard Lu, analyst at CRU consultancy.

-The most-active rebar on the Shanghai Futures Exchange closed down 0.3 percent at 4,024 yuan ($634) a tonne, after touching a nearly three-year peak of 4,062 yuan on Thursday.
+The most-active rebar on the Shanghai Futures Exchange was down 1 percent at 3,997 yuan ($629) a tonne by 0255 GMT, after touching a nearly three-year peak of 4,062 yuan on Thursday.